openresty/lua-nginx-module/README.markdown

  end
 ```

+It is recommended, however, to use the [ngx.timer.every](#ngxtimerevery) API function
+instead for creating recurring timers since it is more robust.

 Because timer callbacks run in the background and their running time
 will not add to any client request's response time, they can easily
 accumulate in the server and exhaust system resources due to either